 The Northern Cape is South Africa's largest province, taking up almost a third of the country's total land area.
-However, the province is sparsely populated with only about 1.2 million people on 372 889 km2 of land.
+However, the province is sparsely populated with only about 1,2 million people on 361 830 km of land.

 About 68% of the people speak Afrikaans while Setswana, isiXhosa and English are also widely spoken.